cristiandiazperdomo/cristiandiaz/README.md

 I'm a programmer focused on front-end!

-When I was 18 years old I took a course at [Jóvenes a Programar](https://jovenesaprogramar.edu.uy/), where I learned many technologies such as HTML, CSS and JS.
+In 2021 I took a course at [Jóvenes a Programar](https://jovenesaprogramar.edu.uy/), where I learned many technologies such as HTML, CSS and JS.

 Today's market is very competitive, so I needed to learn a lot of other things.
 For that I am a React apprentice.
 I made a project that you can see here [Weather-App](https://weather-53907.web.app/).
 I have projects where I made a small Back-End to E-commerce, Contablito and Contact-List.